liferay/liferay-docs/userGuide/en/chapters/02-web-content-management.markdown

 With most products, you would learn what the software can do in terms of setting up your users and security model and then start building your system.
 You'd design your infrastructure and get your server environment up and running while your developers write the applications that live on your web site.
 With Liferay Portal, however, you start farther ahead.
 Liferay Portal is more than just a *container* for applications with a robust security model.
 It already includes many of the applications you'll need, out of the box, ready to go and integrated with all the user management and security features you've already learned about.

-Perhaps the key application that ships with Liferay is Liferay's Web Content Management system (WCM).
-We call it the key application because it's the one almost everybody uses and all web sites have content.
-Liferay's WCM empowers you to manage all the content on your site quickly, easily and in the browser.
+Nearly all Liferay users use Liferay's Web Content Management system (WCM).
+After all, all every web site has content that needs to be managed.
+Liferay's WCM empowers you to manage all the content on your site quickly and easily within your browser.
 Beyond managing existing content, Liferay WCM lets users easily create and manage everything from a simple article containing text and images to fully functional web sites.
 Web publishing works alongside Liferay Portal's larger collection of applications, which means you can add shopping cart functionality, visitor polls, web forms, site collaboration tools and more.
 Everything is done with our collection of easy-to-use tools with familiar rich-text editors and an intuitive interface.

-This section covers some basic aspects of Liferay WCM, including:
+In this section we'll cover some basic aspects of Liferay WCM, including:

 - Page types
 - Layouts